This report addresses three fundamental decisions that face a prospective purchaser:

 The amendments treat such instruments as equity for tax purposes (thereby effectively denying an interest deduction to the issuer).
 The change applies to all stapled debt instruments issued on or after 25 February 2008.

 KPMG in New Zealand recommends obtaining specialist advice where such financing techniques are contemplated or are already in place.

 The following is a list of common types of instruments and their treatment for tax purposes.

-Interest deductions are available for discounted securities as determined on an accrual basis over the term of the security.
+Interest deductions are determined on an accrual basis over the term of the security.
 The applicable spreading method for recognition of the deduction is prescribed under the financial arrangements rules.

-Where settlement is to be deferred, then there is a possibility that the financial arrangements rules may deem a part of the purchase price to be interest payable to the vendor.
+Where settlement is to be deferred, the financial arrangements rules may deem a part of the purchase price to be interest payable to the vendor.

-This may be avoided by having the purchase and sale agreement specifically state whether interest is payable and, if so, the terms.
+This may be avoided by having the sale and purchase agreement specifically state whether interest is payable and, if so, the terms.
+This generally gives rise to a ‘lowest price clause’ in the sale and purchase agreement, stating that no interest is payable due to the deferred settlement.
 However, from the purchaser’s perspective, it may be desirable to have an element of the purchase price deemed to be interest payable to the vendor, as this may give rise to a deduction of the portion of the purchase price deemed to be interest.

-Legislation changing the tax treatment of deferred property settlements denominated in a foreign currency is currently before the New Zealand Parliament.
-Under proposed changes for taxpayers using International Financial Reporting Standards (IFRS), the purchaser will be required to follow their accounting treatment to recognize interest and/or foreign currency fluctuations arising in relation to the agreement.
-This change will apply from the 2015-16 income year, unless taxpayers elect for it to apply from an earlier income year.
+Recent legislation changed the tax treatment of deferred property settlements denominated in a foreign currency as of the 2014–2015 income year (or earlier income years if elected by the taxpayer).
+As a result, purchasers using International Financial Reporting Standards (IFRS) are required to follow their accounting treatment to recognize interest and/or foreign currency fluctuations arising in relation to the agreement.

 Consolidated income tax group